tomcam/guten1.github.io/tutorial.md

 * The websites Gutenberg creates are normally small and very fast
 * Because the text files you use to create articles and posts using Gutenberg is based on Markdown, it's very easy to read them.
 None of the angle bracket madness you'll see in HTML.
+The source code for pages and articles is just Markdown and a little extra configuration in the header.
 This lets you concentrate on writing articles instead of counting angle brackets or HTML tags and attributes.
 * Once you know how to use the toolchain, Gutenberg lets you generate sites quickly
+* Gutenberg is fantastic if you want a great-looking site that's also easy to maintain (once you know how it works
 * You can automate the creation and maintenance of websites
 * You only need a single executable file
 * Has [Sass](http://sass-lang.com/guide) built in (no external programs are run) so